-- Register and create a profile in the online system.
-It may take up to 5 business days to process your registration request. - Additional information may be requested to inform general eligibility and process registration requests.
-Register early to avoid delays. - You will receive an email when your registration request is approved.
-Once approved, you will be able to access the online application.
-Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.
+- It may take up to 5 business days to process your registration request after we have received all required documents. - You will receive an email when your registration request is approved.
+Once approved, you will be able to create your profile and access the online application. - Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.